opleban/CandidateDisbursements/README.md

 CandidateDisbursements
 ======================

-Some experiments in D3 using FEC Candidate Disbursement Data
+An experiment in D3 using FEC Candidate Disbursement Data